top of page

 To provide an accurate count, please fill all petitions completely with 40 separate signatures.
 (Even one missing signature, when you multiply by thousands of petition packets, adds up!
 Every signature is important!)

 Make sure to notarize your packet.
-Some of our Return Events will have a Notary available, or you may ask for a Notary where you bank.
+Some of our Return Events will have a Notary available, or you may ask for a Notary through your church or where you bank.

 Once you've signed your packet (last page) in front of a Notary, return your packet section, however full, to the one who gave it to you, or at the designated place and time given to you.
-Please do NOT mail your packet.
+Because we've had problems with petitions getting shredded and lost in the mail, please do NOT mail your packet.

-Contact your local Regional Team with any questions, or reach out through the contact page of the website: gotaheart.Org.
+If you have a question, contact your local Regional Team, or reach out through the contact page of the website: gotaheart.org.

 Please be courteous of others and respectful of the church or organization that has invited you.